minnib578/DL-ML/README.md

 # Linear Regression and Logistic Regression

 #### 1)  What is linear regression?
 What is logistic regression?
 What is the difference?
-* Linear regression is used to predict the continuous dependent variable using a given set of independent variables, and it is used for solving Regression problem.In Linear regression, we predict the value of continuous variables.
-Least square estimation method is used for estimation of accuracy.
+* Linear regression is used to predict the continuous variable based on a given set of independent variables, and it is used for solving Regression problem.Least square estimation method is used for the estimation of accuracy.
 example: House pricing